luapower/luapower-all/oo.md

    * `Apple = oo.Apple(Fruit)` is sugar for `Apple = Fruit:subclass()`
    * `apple = Apple(...)` is sugar for `apple = Apple:create(...)`
       * `Apple:create()` calls `apple:init(...)`
- * virtual classes (nested inner classes whose fields and methods can be overridden by subclasses of the outer class): just make the class a field of the outer class and instantiate it inside the outer's constructor with `self:inner_class()`, which passes the outer object as the second arg to the constructor of the inner class (the first arg is the inner object).

 ## Inheritance and instantiation